jax-ml/jax/docs/pallas/design.md

 #### Lowering Pallas to Mosaic for TPU

 Mosaic consumes (mostly) standard dialect MLIR and emits LLO to be compiled for TPU.
-Pallas can be lowered to Mosaic via translating JAX primitives to mostly MLIR `vector` and `arith` dialect.
+Pallas can be lowered to Mosaic via translating JAX primitives to MLIR (mostly the `vector` and `arith` dialects).
 The `BlockSpec`s can be converted into pipeline schedules (i.e. the `transform_func`s in Mosaic).

 ### Transforming Pallas

 A natural question is how do JAX transformations interact with Pallas kernels?
 There are two main ways: transformations inside Pallas kernels and transformations outside Pallas kernels.

 Transformation inside Pallas kernels should actually “just work”, so long as we are able to lower the transformed code.
 For example, we could use `jax.grad(jnp.sin)(...)` inside of a JAX kernel because we can lower a `cos` to both Triton and Mosaic.
 However, we might not be able to lower a `jax.vmap(lax.dynamic_slice)` because it could turn into a gather that we cannot lower.

 Transformations of Pallas kernels from the outer JAX programs is perhaps the more interesting case.
 How do we handle things like `vmap(pallas_call)` and `grad(pallas_call)`?